It happens to the best of us.

 As a salesperson, lost leads are just part of the job description—but that doesn't mean you need to be happy about it.
 In this article, we'll share eight proven winback email templates you can use to recover lost leads.
 Sound interesting?
 Then keep reading!

-Tip: Nutshell Marketing now includes email drip sequences that can be automatically triggered when a lead is won, lost, or enters a specific pipeline stage, so you can send your winback emails to the right contacts without a single click.
+Tip: Nutshell Campaigns now includes email drip sequences that can be automatically triggered when a lead is won, lost, or enters a specific pipeline stage, so you can send your winback emails to the right contacts without a single click.

 8 Email Templates for Lost Leads